Source: Wikipedia

 [edit]- Adult

 The wingspan is 29–48 mm.
 The forewing has two yellow-rimmed black eyespots on both sides, dorsal and ventral.
 The hindwing has two spots on the dorsal side but have smaller spots on the ventral.
 The other all color is light brown.
-The wood satyr is comparably larger than sosybia.[citation needed]
+While it has similar markings, the Little Wood Satyr is slightly larger than the Hermeuptychia sosybius.[citation needed]

 - Caterpillar